cockroachdb/docs/v22.1/enable-node-map.md

 - Viewing real-time cluster metrics.
 - Drilling down to individual nodes for monitoring health and performance.

-This page walks you through the process of setting up and enabling the Node Map.
+This page guides you through the process of setting up and enabling the Node Map.

 {% include enterprise-feature.md %}